Farnaz Abdoli: Conflict with Iranian government

 Abdoli has faced scrutiny from Iranian authorities for allegedly promoting styles that deviated from the prescribed dress codes.

-Her growing influence drew the attention of authorities.
-Iran's morality police filed multiple complaints against her, and she was summoned to Branch 6 of Evin Court.
-Her studios and showrooms were raided and shut down on multiple occasions.
-In a highly public move, MP Ali Motahari displayed Abdoli’s designs in the Iranian parliament as alleged evidence of cultural subversion and a threat to Islamic values.

-In 2016, Abdoli was arrested by the Islamic Revolutionary Guard’s intelligence unit and held in solitary confinement for 31 days.
-She faced continuous interrogation and was accused of promoting Western values and undermining Islamic culture.
-After release on bail, she was sentenced to five years in prison and banned from professional work in fashion.

-Exile and Relocation

-Following these events, Abdoli left Iran and spent seven years in exile in Turkey, where her creative activities were limited.
-In 2023, she was granted a French Talent Passport and relocated to Paris.
-In November 2024, her story appeared on the front page of Ouest-France, the largest non-free daily newspaper in France.

-The article led to further media coverage in French and European outlets.
-Abdoli later moved to Munich, Germany, to join the Artists at Risk program.

 In 2013, her designs were criticized in Iranian media, with conservative outlets describing her collections as provocative.
 There was skepticism from Iranian women asking if her collection was appropriate to wear outside.
 Moreover, POOSH-e Ma's 2013 Spring/Summer collection experienced an adverse reaction from the media; the Bultan News website described Abdoli's collection as "the Spring prostitution campaign" and had accused her fashion brand of being illicit.
 The claim of POOSH-e Ma being 'too provocative' is because her models wear leggings rather than wide leg trousers, three-quarter sleeve tops rather than long sleeved tunics and tighter fitting clothes rather than loose clothing.